 Types of throat cancer

 Every throat cancer patient is different.
-The cancer experts at Cancer Treatment Centers of America® (CTCA) have extensive experience in properly staging and diagnosing the disease, and developing a treatment plan that's tailored to your specific type of throat cancer.
+The cancer experts at Cancer Treatment Centers of America® (CTCA) have extensive experience in properly staging and diagnosing the disease, and developing a treatment plan tailored to your specific type of throat cancer.

 There are two main types of throat cancer: